 Greg Robinson: Film and video

-Heidi Rueff: Graphic design
+Heidi Rueff: Graphic design and apparel

-Kendall Russell: Copywriting
+Kendall Russell: Copywriting and communications

 Nina Masuda: Brand development and graphic design